When is Silent Witness on TV?

 Where is Silent Witness set?

-Silent Witness is set mainly in London, and is filmed in the UK capital.
+Silent Witness is set mainly in London, and is filmed in the UK capital with a brief sojourn to Brighton for episodes five and six.

 Richard Lintern told RadioTimes.com at the BBC Worldwide Showcase: “I think there was a conscious decision taken on this particular series of Silent Witness to focus on London, to bring London more in as a character than it’s been before.